ChALkeR/safer-buffer/Porting-Buffer.md

 web server context.

-when using `Buffer.from(req.body.string)` instead, passing a number will always throw an exception instead, giving a controlled behaviour that can always be handled by the program.
+when using `Buffer.from(req.body.string)` instead, passing a number will always throw an exception instead, giving a controlled behavior that can always be handled by the program.

 <a id="ecosystem-usage"></a>